brandur/sorg/content/fragments/shopify-mruby.md

   to be able to writing it safely.
 Looking at some of these MRuby patches, the implementation's code is so obscuring that it introduces plenty of opportunity for error.
-When you get one, it's often a buffer overrun.
+When you get one, it's often a buffer overrun that leads to remote execution.

 All of that said, Shopify Scripts is a great idea.
 I'm glad to see that an approach involving a more depth-wise defense